cerndigitalmemory/oais-platform/README.md

 The CI configured on this repository to run the tests on every commit and trigger an upstream deployment.

 The platform gets deployed with Helm Charts on a Kubernetes cluster from CERN OpenShift.
 To learn more, check the [openshift-deploy](https://gitlab.cern.ch/digitalmemory/openshift-deploy) repository.

-Two deployments are currently online:

-- dm-luteus, tracking stable branches of the backend and the frontend
-- dm-galanos, tracking development branches of the backend and the frontend